Author: Barbara Driscoll

 Pollinators also need shelter and water:

-Bees and other pollinators will also need water which is best provided in a very shallow dish or a dish with rocks, so they do not drown.
+Bees and other pollinators will also need water which is best provided in a very shallow dish or with rocks to prevent drowning.

-For more information on our native bees, I recommend this book: The Bees In Your Backyard – by Joseph Wilson and Olivia Carril.
+For more information on our native bees, I recommend The Bees In Your Backyard by Joseph Wilson and Olivia Carril.

-- Chatham Mills “Pollinator Paradise” Garden – by Debbie Roos – Chatham County Cooperative Extension Agent –
+- Chatham Mills “Pollinator Paradise” Garden by Debbie Roos

-- Attracting Native Pollinators: Protecting North America’s Bees and Butterflies.
-Book by the Xerces Society
+- Attracting Native Pollinators by the Xerces Society

 ALL PHOTOS by Barbara Driscoll